Bacteriophage T12: Genome

 The physical map of the T12 genome was found to be circular with a total length of 36.0kb.
 The phage genome is reported to carry the speA gene, which is a 1.7kb segment of the phage T12 genome flanked by SalI and HindIII sites.

 The phage integrase gene (int) and the phage attachment site (attp) are located just upstream of the speA gene in the phage genome.
 The bacteriophage T12 integrates into S. pyogenes chromosome by site-specific recombination into the anticodon loop of a gene that codes for serine tRNA.
 The bacterial attachment site (attB) has a 96 base pair sequence homologous to the phage attachment site and is located at the 3’ end of the tRNA gene such that the coding sequence of the tRNA gene remains intact after integration of the prophage.
 Phage T12 is the first example of a phage from a gram-positive, low G-C content host that uses this kind of integration site.

 Role in pathogenesis

 Diseases like scarlet fever and Streptococcal toxic shock syndrome are caused by lysogenized streptococcal strains that produce speA.
 The diseases are systemic responses to the speA circulating within the body.

 Scarlet fever

 Scarlet fever, also known as scarletina, is so called because of the characteristic bright red rash it causes.
-It is most common in children between four and eight years of age.
+It is most common in children from five to fifteen years of age.